christophersesugh/codingsimba/SECURITY.md

 - Security patches are given highest priority
 - Critical updates are announced through our Discord channel

-Thank you for helping keep Coding Simba secure!
+Thank you for helping keep TekBreed secure!